DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

    Confidence value to be exceeded for the animal detector to declare a frame as containing an animal.

+.. admonition:: FASTCAT-Cloud animal detect
+   :class: note, dropdown

+   This option configures the camera trap to query our FASTCAT-Cloud API for deep neural network animal detection rather than running model inference on device.
+Our models available online are much larger and more accurate at detecting species and can be used so long as the device has a valid internet connection during deployment.

+.. admonition:: Filter humans
+   :class: note, dropdown

+   As well as filtering for animal detections, we also have a model available on-device which can distinguish humans from animals.
+If this option is selected, DynAIkonTrap will attempt to throw away any video/image detections which it deems as containing a human to protect individual privacy in deployed locations.

+.. admonition:: Human confidence threshold
+   :class: note, dropdown

+   Confidence value to be exceeded for the human detector to declare a frame as containing an human.

 .. admonition:: Maximum motion sequence period
    :class: note, dropdown